 - Use size-friendly equipment.
 Big bodies need sturdy equipment.
 Don’t just put a big seat on a flimsy bike.
 Avoid cheap treadmills and stationary bikes…they’re usually built for smaller bodies.
 Ask your gym, equipment dealer or bike shop about weight limits.
 Check out LivingXL for bike and exercise equipment built for larger bodies.

 - Dress appropriately.
 Don’t just wear oversized sweats or tees when you are working out.
 Champion, Lane Bryant and DestinationXL are great sources for clothes with the stretch and wicking you’ll need after some activity.
-Plus, if you look good, you’ll be more likely to stick with it!
+And, if you are biking, don’t forget your helmet.
+Remember, if you look good, you’ll be more likely to stick with it!

 Be sure you check with your medical professional before you start any workout program.
 They can help you decide what level of exercise would be best for your body size and medical condition.